swabianinstruments/TimeTaggerRPC/doc/cookbook.rst

 This section describes how to access the same Time Tagger object from multiple processes on one PC.

-In order to access the TimeTaggerRPC server from multiple PCs, you have to configure the server for providing access over the network.
+For accessing the TimeTaggerRPC server from a different PC, you have to instruct the server to access over the network.
-This is done by starting the server with ``--host`` parameter and specifying explicit IP address ``<SERVER_IP>`` on which the server shall listen for connections.
+You have to start the server with ``--host`` parameter and specifying explicit IP address ``<SERVER_IP>`` on which the server shall listen for connections.

 .. code::